 Registration under the Composition Scheme in GST has its own set of advantages and drawbacks.
-Based on the situation of the business, the advantages and disadvantages must be carefully analyzed to decide whether to opt for composition scheme on GST Portal.
+Based on the situation of the business, the advantages and disadvantages must be carefully assessed to decide whether to opt for composition scheme on GST Portal or not.

 Advantages of GST Composition Scheme

 Composite Dealer need not maintain detailed records and accounts.
 The taxpayer can focus on running a business effectively rather than worrying about accounting and record keeping.

 - Less Returns

 While other taxpayers need to file monthly returns, a composite dealer needs to make quarterly payment of tax in Form CMP-08 and file an annual return GSTR-4 for a financial year.
 Thus, the compliance burden is lesser.

 The tax rate under Composition Scheme is 1%, 2%, 5% or 6% of the turnover which is negligible in comparison to regular dealers who generally pay GST at 5%, 12%, 18% or 28%.
 However, the regular dealers can claim the Input Tax Credit of GST paid on purchases.

 A composite dealer has to pay tax at a lesser rate than regular dealers.
 The payment of tax is to be done every quarter.
 Thus, there would be an easy flow of funds with high liquidity in the business.

 Under the composition scheme, the dealer cannot collect tax from its customers.
 Thus, they can sell goods at a lesser price than the competitors who charge GST from the customers.